emc2/ansible-stuff/README.md

 red-box.
 The root password is set to a *different* random value on each machine locally.
 This permits the red-box to access the machines even if the KDC is down or PAM has not been set up for Kerberos authentication.

+This is all achieved through vault files which are not included in this repository for obvious reasons.

 ## Kerberos